fedetango/event-interface-js/README.md

 // "Release" causes the next events to be fired automatically when they are your listener created.
-Useful for events that happen only once. e.release('custom-event', arg1, arg2); // Fire a trigger event and the all nexts
+Useful for events that happen only once. e.release('custom-event', arg1, arg2); // Fire a trigger event and the all nexts e.stopRelease(); // Stop execution of "release" and the next events will no longer fire automatically when new "listeners" are defined.

 // Remove listener
 e.removeListener(callbackID); // Remove a record callback